 5. Selection of At-Large Delegates and Alternates

-The selection of the at-large delegates and alternates will occur at 8pm (EST) on June 10, 2020 at 30 Arbor Street Suite 106A, Hartford, CT, which is after all pledged Party Leader and Elected Official delegates have been selected.
+The State Party Committee will pre-slate the at-large delegates and alternates will occur at a virtual meeting at 7:30 pm (ET) on July 8, 2020 after all pledged Party Leader and Elected Official delegates have been pre-slated.
 (Call III)

 These delegates and alternates will be selected by: (Rule 8.E & Rule 11.B)